mitre/hse-mwi/README.md

 6. In "app.R", navigate to line 11, which should say "app_local <- FALSE".
 Change FALSE to TRUE.

 7. In the top right hand corner of the "app.R" window, you should see "Run App".
-Click the small downard arrow to the right of that and click "Run External".
+Click the small downward arrow to the right of that and click "Run External".
 Then click "Run App".

 8. After a delay (this will be slow the first time, then quicker after that), the Mental Wellness Index Tool should open in your browser.
 Click on the "Create Your Own MWI" tab and follow the remaining steps to create your own MWI.